albertopoljak/Licensy/README.md

 $ pip install -r requirements.txt
 ```

-Note that discord.py version that was used in development is 1.2.5
-, anything above that (except for mayor version changes) should work.

-Nevertheless for compatibility reasons the `requirements.txt` will target specifically v1.2.5
-but if you are sure that there are no breaking changes in future version feel free to update.

 Before running the bot edit the `config.json` found in the root directory.
-Adding the token is the most important thing.
+Adding the bot token is the most important thing.
+If you don't know what top.gg is or don't need it you can leave top_gg_api_key as it is (empty).

 After that you are ready to run it: